sspanak/tt9/README.md

 ## ⚙️ System Requirements
 - Android 4.4 or higher. _(Tested and confirmed on Android 6.0, 10 and 11)_
 - A hardware keypad or a keyboard.
 For touchscreen-only devices, an on-screen keypad can be enabled in the Settings.
-- Minimum 50 Mb of storage space.
+- Minimum 55 Mb of storage space.
 Extra space is needed for language dictionaries in Predictive Mode.
     - Very small languages (< 100k words; Yiddish, Indonesian): 5-6 Mb per language.
     - Small languages (100k-400k words; e.g. English, Norwegian, Swedish, Finnish, German, French): 15-30 Mb per language.
-    - Medium languages (400k-800k words; e.g. Danish, Hebrew, Italian, Greek): 40-75 Mb per language
+    - Medium languages (400k-800k words; e.g. Danish, Hebrew, Italian, Greek, Portuguese): 40-75 Mb per language
-    - Large languages (800k-1.5M words; e.g. Bulgarian, Spanish, Romanian, Ukrainian, Russian): 100-165 Mb per language
+    - Large languages (800k-1.5M words; e.g. Arabic, Bulgarian, Spanish, Romanian, Ukrainian, Russian): 100-165 Mb per language

 _Storage usage depends on the word roots count, and the average word length in each language.
 Some languages will require more space, even if they have less words than others._